 Labrador retrievers were first created in Newfoundland, Canada around the beginning of the 19th century.
 They were originally all-around working dogs, who were primarily expected to assist fishermen in retrieving nets and escaping fish.
 Hunters – especially those pursuing waterfowl – began to use them shortly thereafter, which helped increase their overall popularity.

 However, while the history of the breed is relatively well-chronicled, the origin of the “silver” color variant is not clear.
-We know why some Labs look silver – they have a pair of recessive genes that dilute the coat color, thereby making chocolate labs appear silver — but nobody knows exactly where this gene came from.
+We know why some Labradors look silver – they have a pair of recessive dilute genes that modify the coat color, thereby making chocolate labs appear silver — but nobody knows exactly where this dilute gene came from.

-Some breeders and silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the dilute color gene only shows up in a dog’s appearance when it occurs in pairs).
+Some breeders and silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the gene diluted color only shows up in a dog’s appearance when it occurs in pairs).

 Others, however, believe that Weimaraners were bred with Labrador retrievers.
 Weimaraners have the dilute color gene, and they all appear silver.

-Silver Labs reach the same sizes as chocolate, yellow or black Labs do.
+Silver Labradors reach the same sizes as chocolate, yellow or black Labs do.
 Most are a bit under 2 feet tall at the shoulder, although you may occasionally see a large individual that exceeds 2 feet in height.
-Most Labs weigh between 55 and 85 pounds, although Labs are prone to obesity, so some individuals will weigh significantly more.
+Most Labradors weigh between 55 and 85 pounds, although Labs are prone to obesity, so some individuals will weigh significantly more.

 Simply put, Labs are friendly, affectionate and playful.
 They make quick friends with just about any person or dog they encounter, and they are remarkably intelligent and easy to train.
 They are generally fantastic with children, and they often love paling around with the family kids.

-Some of the most common problems Labs experience include hip dysplasia, elbow dysplasia, cataracts, ear infections and progressive retinal atrophy.
+Some of the most common problems silver Labradors experience include hip dysplasia, elbow dysplasia, cataracts, ear infections and progressive retinal atrophy.
 Many also experience coat and skin problems, and they may suffer from hot spots more than some other breeds.

 It is wise to speak with your vet about using a food that is designed for large dog breeds.
 Large dogs have different nutritional requirements from small- or medium-sized breeds, which these foods are designed to satisfy.
 However, many Labs remain slightly smaller than what most people would consider a “big” dog.